 - Acidity (does it add liveliness or taste sour?)

 In addition, a coffee tasting notes template can be very helpful in keeping focus and direction in the moment.
 Intelligentsia’s cupping form (3) is detailed, downloadable, and available in both Spanish and English!
 It could be an idea to grab a copy before you begin, as having a good coffee notes chart handy can be invaluable!

-Finally, you can try using a coffee flavor wheel.
+Finally, you can try using a coffee flavour wheel.
 It can be a tremendous help when you’re trying to put a name to that elusive taste that’s just on the tip of your tongue!